gvwilson/sensibleadventures/nardica/nardica.md

 "How 'bout these?"

-The flat box she passed to Iffy opened to reveal squares woven from fractal carbon fiber, each the size of her nature book but no thicker than half a dozen of its pages.
+The flat box she passed to Iffy opened to reveal four squares woven from fractal carbon fiber, each the size of her nature book but no thicker than half a dozen of its pages.
 It took her a second to realize that the grommets patterned across the squares were rotors,